code-hunter-coop/goremovals/README.md

 ## Questions
 - What does each action on the Trips table mean?
-- Is there any integration with bank accounts or payment system?
+- Is there any integration with bank accounts or payment systems?
 - Partner Details -> Vehicle Details -> Status (Who is managing this status?)
-- Questions about odometer (When, who, and how is managing this value?)
+- Questions about the odometer (When, who, and how is managing this value?)
+- Can the Administrator role delete another administrator role user?